George Stinney: Reopening of case and vacatur of conviction

 Frierson stated in interviews, "There has been a person that has been named as being the culprit, who is now deceased.
 And it was said by the family that there was a deathbed confession."
 Frierson said that the rumored culprit came from a well-known, prominent white family.
 A member, or members, of that family had served on the initial coroner's inquest jury, which had recommended that Stinney be prosecuted.

 In its amicus brief, the CRRJ said:

 There is compelling evidence that George Stinney was innocent of the crimes for which he was executed in 1944.
 The prosecutor relied, almost exclusively, on one piece of evidence to obtain a conviction in this capital case: the unrecorded, unsigned "confession" of a 14-year-old who was deprived of counsel and parental guidance, and whose defense lawyer shockingly failed to call exculpating witnesses or to preserve his right of appeal.

 New evidence in the court hearing in January 2014 included testimony by Stinney's siblings that he was with them at the time of the murders.
 In addition, an affidavit was introduced from the "Reverend Francis Batson, who found the girls and pulled them from the water-filled ditch.
 In his statement he recalls there was not much blood in or around the ditch, suggesting that they may have been killed elsewhere and moved."
 Wilford "Johnny" Hunter, who was in prison with Stinney, "testified that the teenager told him he had been made to confess" and always maintained his innocence.
 The solicitor for the state of South Carolina, who argued for the state against exoneration, was Ernest A. Finney III.
 He is the son of Ernest A. Finney Jr., who was appointed as South Carolina's first African-American State Supreme Court justice since Reconstruction.

 Rather than approving a new trial, on December 16, 2014, circuit court Judge Carmen Mullen vacated Stinney's conviction.
 She ruled that he had not received a fair trial, as he was not effectively defended and his Sixth Amendment rights had been violated.
 The ruling was a rare use of the legal remedy of coram nobis.
 Judge Mullen ruled that his confession was likely coerced and thus inadmissible.
-She also found that the execution of a 14-year-old constituted "cruel and unusual punishment", and that his attorney "failed to call exculpating witnesses or to preserve his right of appeal."
+She also found the execution of a 14-year-old constituted "cruel and unusual punishment", and that his attorney "failed to call exculpating witnesses or to preserve his right of appeal."
 Mullen confined her judgment to the process of the prosecution, noting that Stinney "may well have committed this crime."
 With reference to the legal process, Mullen wrote, "No one can justify a 14-year-old child charged, tried, convicted and executed in some 80 days," concluding that, "In essence, not much was done for this child when his life lay in the balance."